 - Sear Marks: There’s just something about those beautiful dark lines on a juicy steak!
 A Kamado grill has a cooking grate like other charcoal grills, so you’ll be able to enjoy those lovely sear marks.

-- Small: Ranging in size from 19 to 23 inches, these are ideal for smaller spaces and can virtually fit anywhere
+- Relatively Small: Ranging in size from 19 to 23 inches, these are ideal for smaller spaces and can virtually fit anywhere

 Kamado Grill Cons